vincentsylo/vincentsylo.com/README.md

 Hi, Vincent here.
 I'm a software engineer in my day job and provide web & mobile consultancy services after hours.

-This is my personal portfolio website created to showcase that building a scaleable website can be quite cheap by leveraging your frontend skills, as well as serverless compute
+This is my personal portfolio website created to showcase that building a scaleable website can be quite cheap by leveraging your frontend skills, as well as serverless compute.

 The only cost involved is the renewal of my domain name, [vincentsylo.com](https://www.vincentsylo.com/).